-- Applications for development should include a desk based Heritage Statement to assess the impact of the development on the assets and their setting. - Developments should be designed to avoid the most sensitive areas, make consideration of screening, increase public access and understanding of heritage assets, as well as enhance the setting of such assets where possible. - The draft Policies ST37: Conservation and Enhancement of the Historic Environment and 38: Heritage Assets provide protection for both designated and non-designated assets and are therefore expected to go a long way to help mitigate any negative effects.
+- Applications for development should include a desk based Heritage Statement to assess the impact of the development on the assets and their setting. - Developments should be designed to avoid the most sensitive areas, make consideration of screening, increase public access and understanding of heritage assets, as well as enhance the setting of such assets where possible. - The draft Policies ST44: The Historic Environment and 45: Heritage Assets provide protection for both designated and non-designated assets and are therefore expected to go a long way to help mitigate any negative effects.

-- Development should respond to the recommendations of the relevant Landscape Character Assessment Policy Zone to help mitigate adverse impacts on surrounding landscape character. - Development should be designed to avoid the most sensitive areas and encouraged to incorporate and enhance green infrastructure at sites to reduce the impact of loss of landscape features. - The draft Policies ST34: Landscape Character and ST32: Design could promote development that is sensitive to its surroundings, therefore helping to minimise and mitigate any potential negative effects.
+- Development should respond to the recommendations of the relevant Landscape Character Assessment Policy Zone to help mitigate adverse impacts on surrounding landscape character. - Development should be designed to avoid the most sensitive areas and encouraged to incorporate and enhance green infrastructure at sites to reduce the impact of loss of landscape features. - The draft Policies ST39: Landscape Character and ST37: Design Quality could promote development that is sensitive to its surroundings, therefore helping to minimise and mitigate any potential negative effects.

-Table A6 - 47: Land north east of Fountain Hotel and west of railway line, Lincoln Road, Tuxford (NP08)
+Table A6 - 48: Land north east of Fountain Hotel and west of railway line, Lincoln Road, Tuxford (NP08)